 top of page

-I'm an associate professor of philosophy with a specialization in the philosophy of psychology and cognitive science.
+I'm a philosopher with a specialization in the philosophy of psychology and cognitive science.

-I am presently an associate professor in the Department of Philosophy at the University of Maryland, College Park.
+I am presently an Associate Professor in the Department of Philosophy (as well as a member of the Brain and Behavior Institute) at the University of Maryland, College Park, where I am co-organizer of the Cognitive Science Colloquium Series

 Prior to this, I was in the Department of Philosophy and the Cognitive Science Program at Indiana University, Bloomington.
 Before coming to Bloomington I was in the Philosophy Department and the PNP Program at Washington University in St. Louis.
 Prior to that I was a Mellon Postdoctoral Fellow at Oxford University.
 I earned my Ph.D. at the University of Maryland and my B.A. at Vassar College